YesianRohn/UnionST/README.md

 ## Dataset

 UnionST-S, UnionST-P, and UnionST-R datasets (each containing 5M samples) can be downloaded from [Huggingface](https://huggingface.co/datasets/Yesianrohn/UnionST).
+We use the lmdb file format adopted by the mainstream STR protocol.

 ## Training Model
 [OpenOCR](https://github.com/Topdu/OpenOCR)